Jean-Paul Gaster: Gear

-Jean-Paul's choice of set up has not changed much since the early days of Clutch.
+Gaster's choice of set up has not changed much since the early days of Clutch.
 The set up usually consists of 14x26 bass drum, 9x13 tom tom, 16x16 floor tom and 5.5 x 14 chrome over brass snare drums.
 Favorite drum manufacturers of Gaster's include G.M.S, Slingerland, Gretsch and Ludwig.
 Gaster enjoys playing both vintage and new drums.
 Gaster states " I have a collection of vintage snares that I like to use in the studio.
 Old drums have a resonance that can add lots of character to the sound of a recording.
 My collection of drums are not museum pieces.
 If a throw off is in need of repair I'll fix it or replace it.
 These drums are meant to be played not sit on a shelf for display."

 Gaster has been a Meinl endorser since 2002.
 Gaster plays a variety of models from Meinl's Byzance line.
 Some favorites are 23" and 24" medium and heavy rides.
 20" and 22" Sand rides, 22" Spectrum ride, 14" and 15" vintage pure hi hats.
 Gaster does not play any "china" type cymbals.
 He states, "I find china cymbals to be awful and obnoxious sounding.
 I haven't used one since 1996.
 I saw Billy Cobham play one at Blues Alley once and he made it sound great.
 The one Brann Dailor plays sounds pretty good too.
 I just can't get a sound out of one."

-Jean-Paul is an Evans drum head endorser.
+Gaster is an Evans drum head endorser.
 He plays coated G2s on snare and tom toms.
 Resonant tom tom heads are clear G1s and resonant snare heads are hazy 300s.
 Bass drum batter heads are usually frosted EQ3.

-Jean-Paul's drums are not dampened or muffled.
+Gaster's drums are not dampened or muffled.
 Sometimes a small pillow or towel is inside the bass drum on which a shure sm91 microphone rests to capture the batter side of the drum.
 Tuning is generally open and resonant.
 "Lately I've been tuning the resonant side of my tom toms about a half step higher than the batter side.
 That tuning approach seems to make the toms punch thru the band a little more.
 Right now I'm playing a Gretsch USA custom kit.
 Those drums seem respond very nicely to this approach".

-Jean-Paul plays Vater's West Side model drumsticks.
+Gaster plays Vater's West Side model drumsticks.